-Relations with China can become strained over the countries' disputed maritime claims in the South China Sea and have triggered large and violent protests in Vietnam.
+Relations with China can become strained over competing maritime claims in the South China Sea and have triggered large and violent protests in Vietnam.
 Nevertheless, a full-scale conflict between China and Vietnam is unlikely.
 Although Vietnam is militarily weaker than China, China desires to avoid the negative geopolitical and economic consequences that a conflict would bring.

 Vaccinations required to enter the country